ksu-cs-textbooks/cis301/content/4-chapter/4_9-soundComplete.md

 I.e., that any time `P ∧ Q` is true in a truth table, then `P` is also true.
 And of course, we can examine the truth table for `P ∧ Q`, and see that it is only true in the cases that `P` is also true.

-Consider the `∧i` deduction ule next.
+Consider the `∧i` deduction rule next.
 It allows us to directly prove:

 ```text
 P, Q ⊢ P ∧ Q